 Berkowitz’s horizons were broadened when her supervisors sent her to the senior executive program of the MIT Sloan School of Management, from which she graduated in 1979.
 Working her way up the corporate ladder, in 1980 she became head of a division at Arthur D. Little called Environmental Business World Wide.
 She left the firm six years later to become CEO of an environmental consulting company, Risk Science International, in Washington, D.C.
 Then in 1989 she cofounded her own consulting business with Alan Farkas, called Farkas Berkowitz and Company.

-Berkowitz has received many honors in her long career.
+Berkowitz received many honors in her long career.
 Most notably, she was president of the Electrochemical Society in 1979–1980, the first woman ever to hold that position.
-In her eighties, Berkowitz continues to run the consulting firm with Alan Farkas and is an adjunct professor at the University of Maryland University College.
+She continued to run the consulting firm with Alan Farkas and was an adjunct professor at the University of Maryland University College well into her eighties.